 Qualified candidates should possess a passion for what the city has to offer and an appreciation of its distinctive character and diversity.
 A flexible attitude, reliability, computer, and internet skills are critical.
-Volunteering at the City Museum requires a one-year commitment and a minimum availability of four hours each month or 60 hours annually.
+Volunteering at the City Museum requires a one-year commitment and a minimum availability of six hours each month or 60 hours annually.
 Volunteers must be at least 18 years of age.

 We will contact applicants with the required skills and interests as volunteer opportunities become available in the following areas: